Offline recovery of magic and entanglement from noisy Pauli product states: Introduction

 Most promising applications for quantum computers require access to a non-trivial state for optimal performance, but not all states are affected by noise equally.
 These effects are often ignored in algorithm development as a parallel task for error correction, but the interplay of noise with quantum resources can have interesting consequences.
 Recent studies have shown that coherent errors can generate high magic states~\cite{turkeshi2024coherent}, and that stabilizer measurements can either remove, or concentrate magic depending on the coherent error rate~\cite{niroula2024phase}.
 New efficient experimental protocols for measuring stabilizer entropy~\cite{leone2022stabilizer} have allowed for magic to be efficiently quantified in experiment~\cite{oliviero2022measuring}.
 There are also many works, including recent experiments~\cite{google2023measurement} showing that higher entanglement states have high error rates, which would ultimately increase error correction overhead.
 Purification methods~\cite{huggins2021virtual, koczor2021exponential, o2023purification} are a promising avenue for recovering noisy states without error correction.
 A missing component is understanding how recoverable states are based on their quantum resources such as magic or entanglement.
 This understanding can be a practical guide for what types of states we optimize hardware to produce, and may be an opportunity for incorporating classical methods~\cite{torlai2018neural,wei2024neural,kokaew2024bootstrapping} to extract useful information from noisy states.

 In this work, we study the effects of noise on the magic and entanglement generated by states made using Pauli product formulas in both simulation and in experiment on an ion trap quantum device.
 We then demonstrate how these findings can impact quantum algorithmic design for quantum chemistry.
 In particular, we show a connection between the noise floor of a state after purification, and the magic within that state.
-We show that product formulas which create an approximately equivalent state have a noise floor based on when they generate entanglement and magic during its construction.
-This accounting of noise floor can impact any choice of circuit decomposition.
-These studies show that the traditional metrics in quantum chemistry such as overlap with the target state, or resolving ground state energies, may not be suitable to assess the utility of noisy quantum states, especially in the presence of refinement methods such as purification.
-Experimentally we resolve the relative errors in magic and entanglement, and the limits of our ability to recover these resources using purification.
-With the flexibility introduced with preprocessing of Hamiltonians, we also show that we can tailor many problems to be computable by an identical state.
-With this framework, we experimentally demonstrate the advantage of targeting the state which interacts most favorably with noise, identified efficiently by monitoring error rates.
+We also show that product formulas which create an approximately equivalent state have a noise floor based on when they generate entanglement and magic during its construction.